This bill would require the Department of Education to donate surplus food to food banks.

 Int.
 No. 802

-By Council Members Williams, Brannan and Vallone
+By the Public Advocate (Mr. Williams) and Council Members Brannan and Vallone

 A Local Law to amend the New York city charter, in relation to requiring the DOE to donate school meals that have not been consumed